Kamali22004796/DS_Module18/Ex30-Finding-Total-Cost-of-Spanning-Tree.md

 ## Result:
 Thus the C program to implement Prim's Algorithm for finding Total Cost of spanning tree is implemented successfully.

-## Result:
-Thus the C program to implement Prim's Algorithm for finding Total Cost of spanning tree is implemented successfully.